Theodore Hesburgh: President of Notre Dame

 Hesburgh served as Notre Dame's president for thirty-five years, from 1952 until his retirement in 1987.
 At that time his was "the longest presidency in American higher education."
 Hesburgh immediately began efforts to transform the school, primarily known for its football program, "into a nationally respected institution of higher learning."
 In 1953 the university created the Distinguished Professors Program to attract top scholars to Notre Dame.
 By the time of Hesburgh's retirement in 1987, the school had established more than a hundred distinguished professorships.

-Hesburgh supervised dramatic growth at the university and expansion of its endowment, as well as its transition to a coeducational institution which occurred in 1972.
+Hesburgh supervised dramatic growth at the university and expansion of its endowment, as well as its transition to a coeducational institution that occurred in 1972.
 During his presidency (1952–87), the annual operating budget increased from $9.7 million to $176.6 million and the university's endowment increased from $9 million to $350 million.
 Research funding increased from $735,000 to $15 million.
 Student enrollment nearly doubled from 4,979 to 9,676, and its faculty more than doubled from 389 to 951.
 The average faculty salary rose from $5,400 to $50,800.
 The number of degrees conferred annually doubled from 1,212 to 2,663.
 While Hesburgh was president, the university also initiated forty new building projects, including the $8 million library with the famous "Word of Life" mural, better known as "Touchdown Jesus," on its façade.

 Hesburgh played a key role in developing the Land O'Lakes Statement that North American representatives of the International Federation of Catholic Universities issued in 1967.
 The document outlined a commitment to academic freedom with independent governance and insisted that "a Catholic university properly developed can even more fully achieve the ideal of a true university."
 The statement created some controversy because it declared that Catholic universities should be autonomous, free from all authority, including the Catholic Church.
 Despite the conflicts that the statement initiated, Hesburg's commitment to excellence "transformed Notre Dame into one of the most recognizable and prestigious Catholic universities in the United States".
 In 1967, Hesburgh ended the university's exclusive, century-long leadership by the Congregation of Holy Cross clergy.
 Hesburgh and Howard Kenna worked together to establish a plan for transferring ownership of the university from the Congregation of Holy Cross priests to the University of Notre Dame Board of Trustees.
 The new governing board included laypersons and Holy Cross priests as trustees and fellows.